-- Construction of temporary or permanent structures; - Membership to non-robotics organizations; - Food or meals; - Purchase of equipment for administrative purposes; - Renting or maintaining building space; and - Grant funding may not be used to supplement salaries and/or stipends during the regular workday, and - Employee may not use grant funding to supplant or supplement existing salary if their job duties and/or role are related to the robotics team/club (i.e. Coordinator, Program Director, etc.)
+- Construction of temporary or permanent structures; - · Membership to non-robotics organizations; - Food or meals; - Purchase of equipment for administrative purposes; and - Renting or maintaining building space.

 The General Education Provisions Act (GEPA), Section 427:

 Each application must develop and describe the steps such applicant proposes to take to ensure equitable access to, and equitable participation in, the project or activity to be conducted with such assistance, by addressing the special needs of students, teachers, and other program beneficiaries in order to overcome barriers to equitable participation.